afurkank/vecquery_tune/README.md

 ]
 ```

-To see the improved results, you need to first create a database and add your data to it.
+To see the improved results, you need to first create a database and add your data into it.
 This package utilizes ChromaDB to run inference and see the results.
 Before using the
 'Inference' class, you need to use 'CreateDatabase' class and create a database.